shivam-39/MoE_EP_TP/moe/analysis.md

-# Part 1.3: TP vs EP MoE Performance
+# TP vs EP MoE Performance

 Benchmarks ran on a 10-core CPU with `mpirun -n 4` (one expert per rank) and `OMP_NUM_THREADS=1` so the four ranks do not oversubscribe BLAS.
 Times are milliseconds per forward.
 Collectives go through the assignment wrapper (`allreduce` / `alltoall` of NumPy objects).